 Yes, regulatory activities are within the remit of PDA.

 Yes.
-Please refer to our Signposting service, where you will be directed to the relevant clinical collaborators for your project.
+Please contact our Industry team, where you will be directed to the relevant clinical collaborators for your project.
 In addition, you can use the AHSN Network which will support you in connecting with an appropriate partner.

 Finance and Intellectual Property (IP)